marioroy/nvidia-driver-on-clear-linux/README.md

 ## Troubleshooting

 Running 6.x kernel?
 There's an [issue](https://forums.developer.nvidia.com/t/objtool-naked-return-found-in-rethunk-build-when-build-dkms-525-53-in-kernel-6-0-x-gcc12-2-0/234403) installing the NVIDIA driver while running the `native` kernel.
 Ignore the errors in `/var/log/nvidia-installer.log` if the installation succeeds.
-Otherwise, you will need to run the `lts` kernel before installation. *Solution: The pre-installer script installs the lts2021 kernel.
-Boot into it before installing the NVIDIA driver.*
+Otherwise, you will need to run the `lts` kernel before installation.

 Installing a kernel manually or have multiple kernels (LTS and native)?
 Run `check-kernel-dkms` manually.
 The script installs missing dkms bundles and runs `dkms autoinstall` per each kernel on the system.